Emrin/hosting/README.md

 ```

 ## Create a new app registration
 To securely access your Microsoft 365 environment through the Microsoft Graph APIs, the first step is to create a dedicated app registration.
-An Azure AD app registration identifies a third-party app such as nBold, and defines the permissions you wan to grant to it.
+An Azure AD app registration identifies a third-party app such as nBold, and defines the permissions you want to grant to it.

 To create a new app registration, follow these steps:
 * Open your [Azure Active Directory portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview)